Virility

 Virility (from the Latin virilitas, manhood or virility, derived from Latin vir, man) refers to any of a wide range of masculine characteristics viewed positively.
 Virile means "marked by strength or force".
 Virility is commonly associated with vigour, health, sturdiness, and constitution, especially in the fathering of children.
 In this last sense, virility is to men as fertility is to women.
 Virile has become obsolete in referring to a "nubile" young woman, or "a maid that is Marriageable or ripe for a Husband, or Virill".

 Historically, masculine attributes such as beard growth have been seen as signs of virility and leadership (for example in ancient Egypt and Greece).

 Male virility

 Evidence shows that increased male age is associated with a decline in semen volume, sperm motility, and sperm morphology.
 In studies that controlled for female age, comparisons between men under 30 and men over 50 found relative decreases in pregnancy rates between 23% and 38%.

+Older men have lower semen parameters resulting in lower fertility potential.
+The effects of aging on semen quality are summarized below based on a study of 1,219 subjects:

 Sperm count declines with age, with men aged 50–80 years producing sperm at an average rate of 75% compared with men aged 20–50 years.
-However, an even larger difference is seen in how many of the seminiferous tubules in the testes contain mature sperm;
+However, an even larger difference is seen in how many of the seminiferous tubules in the testes contain mature sperm: